 Chef of the Year - Mark Clayton, Squable

-Editor’s note: We asked Squable partner Justin Yu to explain what impresses him about Clayton's work.
+Editor’s note: We asked Squable partner Justin Yu to explain what he impresses him about the work Clayton does at Squable.
 His (lightly edited) response is as follows:

 Mark modernizes classics based on his history of cooking in fine dining in three cities — New Orleans, Portland, and Houston — and travels in Europe.
 His attention to detail on those very normal, overlooked flavors and textures on dishes that most diners take for granted that makes his food sing: adding pickle backs pulled from his kitchen larder to raw oysters; adding a cheesy, queso-y spread of raclette to Squable’s famous French Cheeseburger; and crisping his meticulously-built lasagna on the griddle so that all the bites can taste like the corner piece,

 Mark leads by example, with a calm intensity and reverence for excellent technique.
 You’ll find him expediting on the line as much as he’ll also be cooking alongside his cooks at brunch and helping the dishwasher get out of a bind when it gets busy.
 Mark is a chef’s chef, the hardest worker and an example that people look up to.